 Hiring and Onboarding

-Hiring and onboarding a trainee should be the final step before launching a research project.
+Hiring and onboarding should be the final step before launching a research project.
 All other operational processes should be completed, including obtaining funding and having a cost centre opened.
-The research operations team works with PIs and researchers to help facilitate the hiring process.

 • A student enrolled in an academic program or course which requires them to participate in a practicum/co-op/placement, and who is being supervised by WCH Clinician/Scientist.